themanyone/crap/README.md

 and expect them to work elsewhere.

 **Debugging** Some care is taken to make sure the resulting `.c` sources have the same line numbers (no extra linebreaks).
-Use debuggers on the executable as with any C program.
+Compile with -g option and use debuggers on the executable as with any C program.
+The `make debug` target makes a debug build of `crap` for stepping through that as well.

 ```
+make debug
 gdb -tui -args ./myProgram myArgs
 ```